 (on reserve in the science library, along with solutions manual)

 functions of several variables

-- Write basic proofs involving
+- Understand and write basic proofs involving

 essential concepts in calculus

 - Experience using Mathematica for graphing and computation

 - Dare we say, have some fun doing